KnowledgeCaptureAndDiscovery/somef/docs/usage.md

       --tag text                  Tag of the repository to analyze.
 Cannot be used together with --branch.
 ```

+Note about tokens: GitHub, Codeberg and Bitbucket APIs can be used without authentication for basic metadata extraction.
+GitLab may require a token for self-hosted instances.
+User enrichment via CODEOWNERS (--reconcile_authors) works for
+GitHub, GitLab and Codeberg; Bitbucket does not expose a public user API, so enrichment is not supported for that platform.

 Alternatively, you can set tokens via environment variables or by running `somef configure`, which stores them permanently.
 The CLI flags take precedence over stored config when valid.